The

 of a year our publisher has disposed of but two copies and by what painful efforts

-be succeeded in getting rid of those two -
+he succeeded in getting rid of those two -

 Charlotte Brontë

-Jane Eyre, An Autobiography by Currer Bell
+Jane Eyre, An Autobiography Edited by Currer Bell

 Published by Smith, Elder & Co., Cornhill, London (October)